michelleleeyk/mealMaker/README.md

 # Meal Maker
 Simple project to practice JavaScript Objects. </br>
-This program allows users to input their favorite dishes, and it will generate a random meal consisting of an appetizer, main course and dessert.
+This program allows users to input their favorite dishes.
+It will then generate a random meal consisting of an appetizer, main course and dessert.

 ### To Run
 console.log(menu.generateRandomMeal());